 The essence of the makrut lime leaf is unlike any other, an abundant sweet citrus bouquet that lingers on the nose with gentle fruit blossom notes.
 The bright tropical aroma emerges from the fresh or dried leaves when they’re allowed to steep in liquid.
 Fresh can also add aromatic depth to steamed foods.

-Like bay leaves, makrut leaves are generally inedible and are removed before serving.
+Like bay leaves, makrut leaves don’t break down easily.
+As a chocking hazard, they should be removed before serving.
 They can, like bay leaves, be finely crushed, though, in some applications like a spice rub, with a spice grinder or mortar/pestle.

 Makrut limes are a prized citrus plant, native to tropical Asia, where they are available year round, including Thailand, India, Nepal, Bangladesh, Indonesia, Malaysia, and the Philippines.
 Makrut limes and their leaves are the go-to of the Thai kitchen.

 - Green curry paste;

 - Add to a simple meat brine to add citrus notes to it.
 Pairs well when properly balanced with ginger and/or turmeric;

 - Sub liquid from steeped leaves for water in a green tea cake for added citrus aroma;

 - A couple of leaves added to coconut broken rice add fragrant depth;

 - Part of a great simple Asian pork belly rub’s spice mix when finely ground;

 - Add to a Chinese pork broth for delicate fragrance to compliment star anise.